 - For foreign corporations, a penalty of $125 will be added to the filing fee.

-- Missing the deadline for one year results in void declaration for the companies.
+- Missing the deadline for one-year results in the void declaration for the companies.
 Aside from any potential legal consequences, the companies will not be able to obtain a Certificate of Good Standing in Delaware.

 If you dissolve your Delaware company before the end of the calendar year, you will avoid owing franchise tax to the state for the next year.

 You can pay franchise tax online by following these 4 steps: